Dante2617012022/Chat-bot-IA/README.md

 # Burger Bot

 This project is a conversational bot for a burger shop.
-It uses WhatsApp and the OpenAI API to take orders, answer ingredient questions, and act like a helpful employee.
-The bot supports up to 13 staff members and handles natural, flexible conversations with customers like a real fast‑food assistant.
+It integrates with WhatsApp and the OpenAI API to take orders, answer ingredient questions, and act like a helpful employee.
+The bot supports up to 13 staff members and handles natural, flexible conversations with customers like a real fast-food assistant.

 ## Prerequisites